AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Verification Rules**

+.. _tu-packages-01:

-#.
-In |SPARK| the elaboration of a package shall only update, directly or
-   indirectly, variables declared immediately within the package.
+1. In |SPARK| the elaboration of a package shall only update, directly or indirectly, variables declared immediately within the package.

+.. _etu-packages:

 Package Specifications and Declarations
 ---------------------------------------